jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 # [Domain-8](#domain-8-software-development-security) **Software Development Security**

-## [8.1](#81-understand-and-integrate-security-in-the-software-develoment-life-cycle-sdlc-osg-9-chpt-20) Understand and integrate security in the Software Develoment Life Cycle (SDLC) (OSG-9 Chpt 20)

 - Domain 8 is focused on helping security pros understand and apply software or application security
   - Applications can present significant risks, and security pros must understand and balance these risks with business requirements and implement appropriate risk mitigation; if a company develops custom software, the custom solution can present additional, unique risks and vulns
     - orgs with custom solutions should be on the lookout for logic weaknesses (e.g. buffer overflow vulns), and guard against malicious changes (e.g. backdoors) that can leave the system vulnerable to attacks